corentin-junod/DSM-Occlusion/README.md

     - CUDA toolkit
     - GDAL

-    - Command line for various distributions :
+    - For the following distributions :
       - Arch : `sudo pacman -Syu git cuda cmake gdal`
-      - Ubuntu : TODO
+      - Ubuntu :
+        - Add the ubuntugis repository : `sudo add-apt-repository ppa:ubuntugis/ppa`
+        - Update the package list and install : `sudo apt-get update && sudo apt-get install cmake libgdal-dev`
+        - Download CUDA Toolkit from the official site (https://developer.nvidia.com/cuda-downloads).
+Select your preferred installer type and proceed through the installation process.
+      - Other distributions :
+        - **Git and Cmake** : these are widely available form any distribution
+        - **GDAL**
+        - **CUDA Toolkit** : Download it from the official site (https://developer.nvidia.com/cuda-downloads).
+Select your preferred installer type and proceed through the installation process.

 2. Clone this repository

-3. Navigate to the repository root and build the project using the command `cmake -B ./build`
+3. Navigate to the repository root and generate the project using the command `cmake -B ./build`.

+4. Build the project using `cmake --build ./build --config Release`

 ### macOS